A Lillian Smith Reader, edited by Margaret Rose Gladney and Lisa Hodgens

-- The Lillian Smith Book Awards is a program sponsored by the Southern Regional Council, University of Georgia Libraries, DeKalb County Public Library/ Georgia Center for the Book, and Piedmont College.
+- The Lillian Smith Book Awards is a program sponsored by the Southern Regional Council, University of Georgia Libraries, DeKalb County Public Library/ Georgia Center for the Book, and Piedmont University.
 The awards are given each year at the Decatur Book Festival in Decatur, Georgia, and honor works that deal with race, social justice, civil and human rights, the education and socialization of young people, breaking silence among repressed groups and matters that are notably significant or of special interest affecting the changing South.

 - The Georgia Writers Hall of Fame is located in the Hargrett Rare Book & Manuscript Library at the University of Georgia, Athens, Georgia.
 This program is designed to honor Georgia writers and to introduce the public to the library’s rich collections for research into Georgia literature and cultural history.
 Lillian Smith was inducted into the Hall of Fame in 2000.

 - The Georgia Women of Achievement honors women in Georgia who have contributed to community through their professional and personal lives.
 Lillian Smith was inducted in 1999.

 - The Martin Luther King, Jr. Research and Education Institute of Stanford University provides a permanent financial base for the King Papers Project and a broad range of other educational activities.
 One of the features of the website is an encyclopedia, which includes an entry on Lillian Smith.

 - Lillian Smith’s hometown of Clayton is located in Rabun County in the mountains of northeast Georgia.
 The Rabun County (Georgia) Historical Society hosts a website that includes this article on Lillian Smith.